jagohine/1800_202430_DTC15/README.md

 - Start a new post for an inspection request by clicking the "plus" button on the top of the homepage or at the bottom nav bar.
 - In the form, select the areas of the room that you want the inspector to inspect and response with details.
 - Once a post is created and waiting to be inspected, you can view the post in the Ongoing Inspections section on the homepage.
+- Everytime there is an update on an inspection, the notification icon on the bottom navbar will display the number of notification icon.
+- Click on the notification icon to see all the notification, and click on one notification to view the details inside the inspection.
 - Click the "Details" button on each post to view the details.
 - After a request has been completed by an inspector, the post will be moved to Past Inspections section on the homepage.
 - Click on the "Details" button on the inspection to view the responses from the inspector.
 - For each completed inspection, you can rate the inpsector's service by clicking the "Leave a review" button inside each finished inspection and fill a form.
-- To move a completed inspection to Trash, click the Trash icon inside each inspection post.
+- To move a completed inspection to Archive, click the bin icon inside each inspection post.

 ## 5. Known Bugs and Limitations